 - Network providers ordering appropriate tests and treatment

 All health plan ratings are calculated the same way, using the same information sources.

 More on health plan star ratings

-- The ratings are based on information the plans provided in the previous year.
+- The ratings are based on information the plans provided.
 The Marketplace confirmed the information and assigned the ratings.
 Due to coronavirus disease 2019 (COVID-19) emergency, ratings for 2021 are based on data provided in 2019.

 - In some cases — like when plans are new or have low enrollment — ratings aren’t available.
 This doesn’t mean the plans are low quality.